-... a finding of a lack of "good moral character" should not be restricted to those acts that reflect moral turpitude.
-A more appropriate definition of the phrase requires an inclusion of acts and conduct which would cause a reasonable man to have substantial doubts about an individual's honesty, fairness, and respect for the rights of others and for the laws of the state and nation.

-23. Here, McMullen has demonstrated, as required by law, that he possesses the requisite good moral character for employment and certification as a correctional officer, and his isolated use of marijuana some 13 years ago does not detract from such showing.
+- ... a finding of a lack of "good moral character" should not be restricted to those acts that reflect moral turpitude.
+A more appropriate definition of the phrase requires an inclusion of acts and conduct which would cause a reasonable man to have substantial doubts about an individual's honesty, fairness, and respect for the rights of others and for the laws of the state and nation. - 23.
+Here, Morales has demonstrated, as required by law, that he possesses the requisite good moral character for employment and certification as a correctional officer, and his isolated use of marijuana some 13 years ago and arrest for carrying a concealed weapon almost 9 years ago does not detract from such showing.